Youth Sports Injury Attorney in Phoenix, AZ

 Youth Sports Injuries Are Severe

 When kids are injured in sports, trips to the emergency department are common.
-Cantor Injury Lawyers research has found that more than 1.35 million children suffered severe injuries in 2012 as part of participation in sports.
+Hirsch & Lyon Accident Law research has found that more than 1.35 million children suffered severe injuries in 2012 as part of participation in sports.
 The top injuries doctors see from youth sports activities include:

 USA Today and Safe Kids Worldwide produced an article reporting that youth sports injuries cost the American economy $935 million each year, due to healthcare expenses.
 Kids who are pushed into sports from a very young age also suffer other health problems.
 These include: